MicrosoftDocs/msteams-docs/msteams-platform/resources/faqs.md

 <details>

 <summary><b>One or more users are unable to sign in using their Microsoft 365 credentials, although most users can sign in without an issue.
-What would cause this inconsistency?</b></summary>
+What would be the cause of this inconsistency?</b></summary>

 Inconsistencies with users being able to sign in can be related to the user mapping operation during synchronization.
 To resolve the issue, perform the following steps: